DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2022-02-10-autocomplete-analytics.md

 ### Synonyms

 In many cases the word the user tries is not in the list, but there is a word that means the same thing.
-A good example from the table above is a user searching for `teachi`, `learn`, and `mentor` — for which the user ultimately picked `Education studies`.
-We could consider adding `Teaching` as a synonym for `Education studies`.
+A good example from the table above is a user searching for ‘teachi’, ‘learn’, and ‘mentor’ — for which the user ultimately picked ‘Education studies’.
+We could consider adding ‘Teaching’ as a synonym for ‘Education studies’.

 ### Abbreviations